Science at Home with Bayer

 What Do Chemists Do?

 Now that you know more about chemistry, what do you think a chemist does?
 Hint: chemists are not cartoon scientists brewing mysterious liquid “potions” in a lab.
 Instead, they are people who specialize in understanding the properties of the tiniest particles of matter.
-Using that information, chemists look for ways to develop new products that can improve our lives, from baby formula to building supplies, and from vaccines to vitamins, and so much more!
+Using that information, chemists look for ways to develop new products that can improve our lives, from lotion to building supplies, and from vaccines to vitamins, and so much more!
 In Bayer’s Pharmaceuticals Division, for example, chemists work to develop medications that can be used effectively to treat or prevent certain types of diseases.

 It takes an average of ten to twelve years to develop a new drug.
 That means scientists have been working on some medicines for longer than you have been alive!
 What takes so long?
 To provide a quick overview, here is what you need to find a cure for a disease in eight steps.